 JetBrains Rider includes a Read–Eval–Print Loop (REPL), which lets you experiment with C# code without compiling it.

-- Select a block of code in the editor and press Ctrl+\ or alternatively, press Alt+Enter and then choose Send selection to C# interactive.
+Select a block of code in the editor and press Ctrl+\ or alternatively choosefrom the main menu.

 JetBrains Rider will start a new interactive session in a new tab of the Run window and send the selected code to this session.
 If a C# interactive session is already running, the selected code will be appended to this session.

 Choosefrom the menu.